 We applaud your committee for considering this meaningful legislation.
 These reforms will not eliminate the financial hardship for early career dentists, but they will help offset the unprecedented financial challenges these essential health care providers face at graduation.

 Thank you for your leadership on this issue.
-If you have any questions, please contact Ms. Megan Mortimer at 202-898-2402 or mortimerm@ada.org.
-Information is also available at ADA.org/HigherEd.
+If you have any questions, please contact Ms. Megan Mortimer at the American Dental Association.
+Megan can be reached at 202-898-2402 or mortimerm@ada.org.

 Sincerely,